Jasmin-Patel-2110/Jasmin-Patel-2110/README.md

 ## 👋 Hi, I'm Jasmin Patel

-Final-year Computer Engineering student @ GEC Bharuch (GTU) - AI/ML Engineer in the making
+Computer Engineer - AI/ML Engineer in the making

 - 🤖 Interested in **AI/ML Engineering**, LLMs, OCR pipelines, online learning, and backend systems
-- 🔬 Co-authored a **conference-published research paper** on an ML-based medical diagnosis pipeline
+- 🔬 Co-authored a **Scopus Indexed research paper** on an ML-based medical diagnosis pipeline
-- ☁️ Currently interning at **Kriit Technologies** as a Software Developer (Salesforce + AI/ML)
+- ☁️ Currently working at **Kriit Technologies** as a Python Developer specialised in AI/ML

 ---